 Residents shaken after hearing shots fired in Kitchener neighbourhood

-Waterloo regional police continue to investigate after reports of shots fired brought a large police presence to a Kitchener neighbourhood on Monday night.
+Waterloo regional police are investigating after reports of shots fired brought a large police presence to a Kitchener neighbourhood on Monday night.

 Police tweeted about the incident around 8:20 p.m.
 Monday, saying officers were on scene near the area of Kinzie Avenue and Thaler Avenue.